Tbrennan6/IcelandicNow/docs/05_simple_sentences/03_weak_nouns.md

 title: Weak Nouns
 ---

+While learning Icelandic, it is extremely helpful to learn words in groups because it makes the learning process more efficient.
+Instead of memorizing each word individually, we can study entire groups that follow the same patterns, making our learning process much smoother and more effective.

+While we can and will group words by part of speech (e.g., nouns, pronouns, verbs), we can also organize words within each part of speech based on their characteristics.

-The first group of nouns that we are going to learn is weak nouns.
+In this lesson, we are going to focus on a specific subset of nouns: weak nouns!

 ## What Are Weak Nouns
-Weak nouns are nouns that end in a vowel in all their singular forms (e.g., pappi, mamma, hjarta).
-They are the first type of noun that we are going to look at since they typically decline very simply: they take one vowel in the nominative case and another for all other cases (accusative, dative, and genitive).
+Weak nouns are the nouns that end in a vowel in all their singular forms (e.g., pappi, mamma, hjarta).
+They are the first type of noun that we are going to look at since they decline very simply: they take one vowel in the nominative case and another for all other cases (accusative, dative, and genitive).
+Unlike strong nouns, which may have irregular changes, weak nouns follow a predictable pattern, making them one of the easiest types to learn.
+Instead of memorizing multiple endings, you only need to remember one for the nominative case and a single ending for all other cases.

 ### Weak Masculine Nouns
 Weak masculine nouns change their ending vowel from *i* to *a*.